 To check if you have migraine with aura, your doctor will ask about your symptoms and your history with headaches.
 If you are having vision changes without any pain, then your doctor may want to do more tests, such as an eye exam, CT scan, or MRI, to rule out any other, more serious, illnesses.

 To see if you have ocular migraine, your doctor will also ask detailed questions about your symptoms and your history.
-He will probably recommend an eye exam by an ophthalmologist to look for the cause of your vision changes.
+They will probably recommend an eye exam by an ophthalmologist to look for the cause of your vision changes.

 Treatment of Migraine With Aura